JevonThompsonx/Python-learning/README.md

 * Except- Back up command of try fails to prevent crash
 * Def- Define a new function
 * Break- Ends a loop and de-indents
-* Continues- Continues a loop
+* Continue- Continues a loop from the beginning
-* for- Loops within set conditions with set variables
+* for- Loops within set conditions with the variable taking on succeeding values within a list
+* True- A Boolean variable type that checks if a statement is objectively true
+* False- A Boolean variables that checks if a statement is objectively false
+* None- An empty data type that can be put into a variable
+* Is- Compares whether 2 variables are the same in type and value
+* Is not- Same as is^

+* [] - Can be used to select a certain location in a string or list of variables
+* == - Used to check if something is equal in value
+* = assigns a value to an assignment